ClimateCompatibleGrowth/guidelines/_posts/2022-02-01-attribution.md

 tags: ubuntu retrievability auditability
 ---

-To ensure all the people involved in the collaborative process of  research process are acknowledged, the [CRediT author statement][1] was introduced in the scientific publishing process.
+As research moves towards larger teams of contributors, all the people involved in the collaborative process of research process must be acknowledged.

-The CRediT author statement relies on the [Contributor Roles Taxonomy][2] to clearly describe the range of personal contributions that a researcher brings to a collaborative project.
+The [CRediT author statement][1] relies on the [Contributor Roles Taxonomy][2] to clearly describe the range of personal contributions that a researcher brings to a collaborative project.
 The statement helps define what authorship means in the case of scientific research, by broadening the concept to include all intellectual and practical contributors to the final output.

 For each contributor, the following basic personal information should then be provided: